hareemnexus/dev-tools-setup-100hires/insights.md

 Cold outreach is going through the same maturation that paid media went through a decade ago.
-The teams that figured out paid media early didn't win by spending more — they won by testing faster and targeting tighter.
+The teams that figured out paid media early didn't win by spending more, they won by testing faster and targeting tighter.

 The same logic is now playing out in outbound.
 The winning teams in 2026 are not the ones with the biggest lists.
 They are the ones running the